Curt Casali Player Props: Reds vs. Red Sox

 Red Sox Pitching Rankings

-- The Red Sox pitching staff ranks 18th in the league with a collective 8.5 strikeouts per nine innings.
+- The 8.6 strikeouts per nine innings put together by the Red Sox pitching staff ranks 17th in the league.

-- The Red Sox have a 4.68 team ERA that ranks 24th across all MLB pitching staffs.
+- The Red Sox have the 25th-ranked team ERA among all MLB pitching staffs (4.70).

-- Red Sox pitchers combine to give up 75 total home runs at a rate of 1.4 per game (fourth-most in baseball).
+- The Red Sox give up the third-most home runs in baseball (77 total, 1.4 per game).

-- The Red Sox will send Bello (3-2) to make his eighth start of the season.
-He is 3-2 with a 4.08 ERA and 37 strikeouts through 35 1/3 innings pitched.
+- Sale makes the start for the Red Sox, his 11th of the season.
+He is 5-2 with a 4.72 ERA and 65 strikeouts through 55 1/3 innings pitched.

-- The righty last appeared on Wednesday against the Los Angeles Angels, when he went seven innings, allowing two earned runs while giving up six hits.
+- The lefty last pitched on Saturday against the Arizona Diamondbacks, when he went five innings, allowing one earned run while giving up four hits.

-- The 24-year-old has a 4.08 ERA and 9.4 strikeouts per nine innings across seven games this season, while allowing a batting average of .281 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.